gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-smallest-programs.md

 Think about it through.
 With just this you can actually test some things.
 Let's say you are [rendering to a texture](webgl-render-to-texture.html) but things aren't working.
 Let's say it's just like the example in [that article](webgl-render-to-texture.html).
-You're rendering 1 or more 3D things into a texture then rending that result onto a cube.
+You're rendering 1 or more 3D things into a texture then rendering that result onto a cube.

 You're not seeing anything.
 Well, as a simple test, stop rendering to the texture with shaders are just clear the texture to a known color.